BarakBinyamin/BarakBinyamin.github.io/view/README.md

 - email me
 - consider moving css to tailwind

+# Blog Generator
+- add an md to a database using the api
+-

 # more ideas
 - all my social medias
 - movies, books, spotify